Esri/maps-app-ios/README.md

 This step is optional during development, but required for deployment.

 1. Get your Runtime Lite License Key by clicking the `Show my ArcGIS Runtime Lite license key` at the top-right of the [Licensing Your ArcGIS Runtime App](https://developers.arcgis.com/arcgis-runtime/licensing/) page (you must be logged in).
-2. Open the project in Xcode and browse to the `maps-app-ios` target's `Info` panel and expand the `AGSConfiguration` dictionary (see steps 1-4 in the screenshot above).
+2. Open the project in Xcode and navigate to `AppSettings.swift`, the same file used to configure your applications client id.
-3. Set the `LicenseKey` string to the value from step 1.
+3. Set the value of the static variable `licenseKey` to the value from step 1.

 ## Learn More
 Learn more about Esri Example Apps [here](https://developers.arcgis.com/example-apps).